ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/view.md

  * No restrictions on the SELECT query.
 Table functions (e.g. `url()`), views, UNION, JOIN, are all allowed.

 :::note
-The settings in the The settings in `REFRESH ...
+The settings in the `REFRESH ...
 SETTINGS` part of the query are refresh settings (e.g. `refresh_retries`), distinct from regular settings (e.g. `max_threads`).
 Regular settings can be specified using `SETTINGS` at the end of the query.
 :::

 :::note